ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 not create a duplicate field while in an intermediate mapping step.
 The app will prevent this but it will stop the run and a new copy of the database should be used after that.
-On ce could create an intermediate temporary name and then change that to the desired name in a later mapping.
+One could create an intermediate temporary name and then change that to the desired name in a later mapping.

 ===========-